AI for HR & Recruiting

 Tools — LinkedIn Recruiter, Gem, Seekout, or similar.
 AI for matching and outreach.

 Approach — Define role and criteria.
 AI surfaces candidates.
 Human reviews and reaches out.
-Use for reach; human for quality and diversity.
+Use AI for reach; human for quality and diversity.

 Onboarding Automation